tasmota/docs/Bluetooth.md

 <img src="https://github.com/tasmota/docs/blob/master/_media/peripherals/lywsd02.jpg?raw=true" style="width:200px"></img>

+#### CGG1:
+This device has an E-Ink-Display, with CR2430-coin-cell and the driver can read temperature, humidity and battery.

-#### Potential "candidates":
+#### Not supported:
-Based on published data, the chance to support following sensors in the future is quite good:

-+ CGG1 (similar to the LYWSDCGQ/01ZM , but with E-Ink-Display and CR2430-coin-cell)

 The situation for the new (and cheap) LYWSD03MMC (small, rectangular form) is different, as the sensor data in the advertisements is encrypted (or even absent at all).
+The same is valid for the CGD1, which is a tiny alarm clock with temperature and humidity.

 It is highly unlikely to read data with the NRF24L01 out-of-the-box in the future.